CallumJThompson/selenium-login-automation/README.md

 * **Error Handling:** Includes try/except blocks to catch execution errors and ensure the browser closes properly.

 ## Usage
-This script was built to test the login functionality of `the-internet.herokuapp.com`.# selenium-login-automation Python script using Selenium WebDriver to automate login validation.
+This script was built to test the login functionality of `the-internet.herokuapp.com`.